 In order to create a Tableau gauge chart, you need to have a sample or dataset like the Sample_Superstore so that you can download and use it to learn the Tableau Desktop.
 After that, follow the steps given below to make a simple gauge chart in Tableau:

 Creating the Donut chart and Calculated Fields

 - Open the Tableau software on your computer and load the sample dataset in the interface.

-- Once the data is loaded, establish the relationship between different tables and open the Tableau worksheet.
+- Once the data is loaded, establish the relationship between the tables and open the Tableau worksheet.

 - Double-click on the Rows section, type in 0, and hit Enter, to create a dummy calculated field.
 Repeat it one more time and create a second calculated field.
 This will create an empty sheet with no values.